-- Open to all graduating full-time and part-time undergraduate and graduate students who are in good standing.
+- Open to all graduating full-time and part-time graduate and undergraduate students who are in good standing.

-- One valedictorian for each of the following convocation ceremonies will be selected:
+- One valedictorian for each of the two convocation ceremonies will be selected:

 - Faculties of Engineering and Science